 When the kids make fun of Leslie for her parents not having a television, Jess has an Anger Born of Worry reaction: next time, tell him rather than the whole class and she can watch television at his house.
 Later he stands up to Janice Avery when the latter tries to beat up Leslie for sitting in her seat, quickly getting Leslie to his place on the bus and says that he's not scared of her.

-Jess's dad consoling a sobbing Jess as he wonders if Leslie, as died without baptism, is going to hell.
-And encouraging Jess to remember all of things Leslie taught him.
+Jess's dad consoling a sobbing Jess as he wonders if Leslie, who died without baptism, is going to hell and encouraging Jess to remember all of the things Leslie taught him.

 The very end, when Jess brings Maybelle to Terabithia.